nirjarigandhi/playWriter/README.md

 - Check accuracy of model and adjust parameters according to results: Vijay
 - Create prediction function to predict next line in play: Nirjari

+Note that a lot of commits were from Vijay's account since we often worked collaboratively through VS code share and Discord since I had the GPU.
+Also note that Vijay's account had two names associated with commits, AvroAaron and VijayNandlal, as I worked from my Fedora Machine and Pop OS Machine and did not realize I had configured git differently for my two github accounts.
+Both of those accounts are Vijay's (mine)

 ## Advanced Concept
 Our model uses the advanced concepts of transformer to create a generative model.